fritzthecap/differencetones-piano/README.md

 ## Install

 To run the _differencetones-piano_ __desktop-application__, you need at least [Java 17](https://openjdk.org/projects/jdk/17/) or better [Java 21](https://openjdk.org/projects/jdk/21/) installed on your computer.
 Java virtual machines are freely available as "Open Java", the JRE (runtime-environment) is enough, you don't need the JDK (development-kit) unless you want to write new code.
 Check that the executable interpreter (java.exe or java) is in the execution PATH of your operating-system.
-Run "java --version" to check your installed Java version.
+Run "java -version" to check your installed Java version.
 Then download the __differencetones-piano-1.0.jar__ file and launch the application via

     cd myDownloadDirectory
     java -jar differenctones-piano-1.0.jar

 On some operating-systems it may be possible to run the application by a double click in some file-explorer.
 There are also _run.sh_ and _run.bat_ platform scripts.

 Mind that this application __does not read/write anything from/to your file-system__ (hard-disk), so please __save your creative work__ by using the text-editor of your choice (that should preserve UNIX-newlines).

-## Development
+## Develop

 This is a _Maven 3.6 / Java 21_ project (minimum _Java 17_), developed with _Eclipse 2024-09_.
 Integration into any Java-able IDE should be easy, there are no external dependencies except _junit-jupiter 6_ in _test_ scope.